 A Friend in Cold and Flu Season

-Whether we’re talking athletes or your average American who just wants to avoid unnecessary sickness, vitamin D still deserves some extra attention.
+Whether we’re talking athletes or your average American who just wants to avoid unnecessary sickness, vitamin D still deserves some extra attention because of the importance of vitamin D in warding off colds and the flu.

 An Aid in Aging

-According to Beatrice J. Edwards, M.D., M.P.H., F.A.C.P., associate professor geriatric medicine and author on the study “Vitamin D reduces falls by 50 percent, and we know it has some anti-cancer effects.”
+According to Beatrice J. Edwards, M.D., M.P.H., F.A.C.P., associate professor geriatric medicine and author on the study “Vitamin D reduces falls by 50 percent.”

-No matter who you are, a healthy heart should be a top priority, and vitamin D could be a powerful aid in achieving optimal cardiovascular health.
+No matter who you are, a healthy heart should be a top priority, and vitamin D’s heart health benefits could be powerful aides in achieving optimal cardiovascular health.

 Data from 13,039 participants in the Atherosclerosis Risk in Communities study revealed a correlation between vitamin D deficiency, 25(OH)D levels and lower levels of HDL-cholesterol (the “good” cholesterol) over time.